frioux/blog/content/posts/making-my-notes-easier-to-reference.md

 management        markdown          misc
 ```

-I have to be honest that I cargo culted this from some of my own autpcompletion
+I have to be honest that I cargo culted this from some of my own autocompletion
 code that I wrote years ago.
 I understand most of it, but the `_arguments` bit
 is not at all obvious to me.